troglobit/troglobit.github.io/content/project/watchdogd.markdown

 Most server and laptop motherboards today come equipped with a watchdog timer (WDT).
 It is a small timer connected to the reset circuitry so that it can reset the board if the timer expires.
-The system watchdog driver, and this daemon, periodically "kick", or reset the timer to prevent it from firing.
+The WDT driver, and this daemon, periodically "kick" (reset) the timer to prevent it from firing.

-Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions.
+Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions: lock-ups, live-locks, CPU overload.
+With a bit of logic sprinkled on top the cause can more easily be tracked down.

 The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate watchdog driver is loaded.
-If your board does not have a WDT, the kernel provides a "softdog" module which in many cases can be good enough.
+If your board does not have a WDT, the kernel provides a `softdog.ko` module which in many cases can be good enough.

 The idea of a watchdog daemon in userspace is to run in the background of your system.
 When there is no more CPU time for the watchdog daemon to run it will fail to "kick" the WDT.
 This will in turn cause the WDT to reboot the system.
+When it does `watchdogd` have already saved the reset cause for your post mortem.

-This background process can of course also be used to monitor other aspects of the system.
+As a background process, `watchdogd` can of course also be used to monitor other aspects of the system ...

 ### What can watchdogd do?

 Without arguments `watchdogd` runs in the background, monitoring the the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
+If `watchdogd` is stopped, or does not get enough CPU time to run, the WDT will detect this and reboot the system.
+This is the normal mode of operation.

-However, with few command line options it can also monitor other aspect of the system, such as:
+With a few lines in `/etc/watchdogd.conf`, it can also monitor other aspects of the system, such as:

 - Load average
 - Memory leaks
 - File descriptor leaks
-- Process live locks (PMON)
+- Process live locks
+- Reset counter, for snmpEngineBoots (RFC 2574)

 Usage
 -----

 ```
-watchdogd [-hnsVvx] [-a WARN[,REBOOT]] [-T SEC] [-t SEC] [/dev/watchdog]
+watchdogd [-hnsVx] [-f FILE] [-T SEC] [-t SEC] [/dev/watchdog]

 Options:
+  -f, --config=FILE        Use FILE for daemon configuration
   -n, --foreground         Start in foreground (background is default)
   -s, --syslog             Use syslog, even if running in foreground
   -l, --loglevel=LVL       Log level: none, err, info, notice*, debug